 - When all of the chiles have been ground and sifted, stir the chile powder to ensure that it’s well blended.

-- Turn the powder a into labeled or marked jar with a tight-fitting lid.
+- Turn the powder into a labeled or marked jar with a tight-fitting lid.
 (Good quality ziplock's work great too.)

 […] moose.
 What makes this dish truly unique, is the variety of dry chili’s I use when making the chili powder.
 You don’t have to do this part, as there are several options for an acceptable commercial […]